jappeace/jappeaceApplication/content/ghcid-for-multi-proj-builds.md

         --run test:unit
 ```

-The run flag can also be used to run your code.
+The run flag can also be used to run your code if you don't have a weird
-Because it's interpreted you get very fast feedback.
+GHCJS requirement like me.
+Running like that gives fast feedback because it's interpreted.

 # Conclusion
 This setup is an order of magnitude faster for debugging in my case.